robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 When a tag with a `v` prefix is pushed to GitHub it runs an action to build and publish the release.
-It first sets up the environment, with a recursive git checkout.
-3rd party libraries are added as git submodules so they can be kept track of an upgraded dependably.
+It first sets up the environment, with a recursive git checkout. thirdy-party libraries are added as git submodules so they can be kept track of and upgraded dependably.
 It then installs and sets up `arduino-cli` and `node.js` and installs NPM dependencies.
 `arduino-cli` is then used to install published libraries and add the ESP32 package.